Recipe and photo found on the website simplyrecipes.com.

 Preheat the oven to 400 degrees F.

 Wash out the turkey with water.
 Pull out any remaining feather stubs in the turkey skin.
 Pat the turkey dry with paper towels.
 Lather the inside of the cavity with the juice of half a lemon.
 Take a small handful of salt and rub all over the inside of the turkey.
+Use caution with this step, too much salt leads to over salted gravy since you will use the drippings.
+I made this mistake two years in a row.

 In this method of cooking a turkey, we don’t make the stuffing in the turkey because doing so adds too much to the cooking time and is unsafe due to the possibility of bacteria in the stuffing.
 For flavor, put in inside the turkey a half a yellow onion, peeled and quartered, a bunch of parsley, a couple of carrots, and some tops and bottoms of celery.
 Close up the turkey cavity with either string (not nylon string!) or metal skewers.
 Make sure that the turkey’s legs are tied together, held close to the body, and tie a string around the turkey body to hold the wings in close.